izzy2lost/UnrealEngineUWP/Engine/Source/Programs/UnrealCloudDDC/README.md

 Scylla provides machine images for use in cloud environments.

 ## AWS
 This is the most tested deployment form as this is how we operate it at Epic.
-The helm chart we install into each regions kubernetes cluster is provided in this repo.
+The helm chart we install into each regions kubernetes cluster is available in the  `Helm` directory.

 ## On premise
 UnrealCloudDDC can be deployed onprem without using any cloud resources.
 You can either setup a Mongo database for this (if you only intend to run this in a single region) or Scylla if you inted to run it multi region but still on premise.
 If you are starting with one region but might expand later we recommend using Scylla - as that allows you to just scale out while Mongo would require drop all your existing state.